ttelcl/LcRunTools/Lcl.RunLib/DesignSamples/README.md

 * Since this appdef has no base, it doesn't really matter if you use the `tobase` or the `frombase` section.
 By convention use the `frombase` one.
+* The appdef's name is `pyenv-3-10.venv`.
+Note the use of a pseudo-extension `.venv` to hint that this a (python) _virtual environment_ definition, and is intended to be used as base appdef in other appdefs.

 ### Example 2: A python application